nathanielcross04/MPP-Capstone/README.md

 # MPP Capstone

+**Authored by:** Nathaniel Cross

+**Contact at:** nathanielcross@arizona.edu

-Produced by Nathaniel Cross in partial fulfillment of the requirements for the Master of Public Policy program at the University of Arizona School of Government and Public Policy.
+*In partial fulfillment of the requirements for the Master of Public Policy program at the University of Arizona School of Government and Public Policy.*